mashedcreative/gift-aid-for-woocommerce/README.md

 Any future update to the plugin that changes the tab in which the settings can be found will have no impact on your saved settings or any of the advertised functionality.

 ## Changelog

+**1.3.0** - *21.03.2017*
+- Completed a full refactor of the underlying plugin structure, including some minor tweaks and the addition of several more developer filters.

 **1.2.4** - *06.01.2017*
 - Refactored repository to work with Git to SVN deploy script.